attack-monkey/Lean-Functional-Typescript/README.md

 ```

-`fpipe` achieves the effect of piping by using a 'variable argument function' - but it is limited to up to 10 functions.
+`fpipe` achieves the effect of piping by using a 'variable argument function' - but it is limited.
+It can only pipe through up to 10 functions.

 **pipe achieves the same effect by using a object / method approach and while is more verbose - is not limited**